Joe West (umpire): Early career

 While umpiring locally as a college student, West met Carolina League umpire supervisor Malcolm Sykes, who recommended that West attend an umpire training school.
 West went to umpire school and graduated at the top of his class.
 He worked in several minor-league circuits (the Western Carolinas League, Puerto Rican League, Florida Instructional League, Southern League and American Association) before he was promoted to the major leagues.
 West made his first National League (NL) appearance in 1976 and joined the full-time NL staff in 1978.

 In his first season as a full-time MLB umpire, West umpired the game in which Willie McCovey hit his 500th career home run.
-In the same year, he was at first base when Pete Rose tied the NL record for most consecutive games with a hit, and he was the home plate umpire when Rose broke it the following day.
+In the same year, he was at first base when Pete Rose tied the modern NL record for most consecutive games with a hit (37, set by Tommy Holmes of the 1945 Boston Braves), and he was the home plate umpire when Rose broke it the following day.
 In 1981, West worked first base for Nolan Ryan's fifth career no-hitter.
-On October 13, 1981, West was 28 when he became the youngest NL umpire to call an LCS.
-In 1983, West was suspended for three days and fined US$500 for shoving Atlanta Braves manager Joe Torre.
+On October 13, 1981, West was 28 when he became the youngest NL umpire to call a League Championship Series.

+In July 1983, West was suspended for three days and fined $500 for shoving Atlanta Braves manager Joe Torre.
 The manager was angry at the end of a game and had followed West into the walkway outside the umpires' dressing room to argue with him.
 On appeal, NL President Chub Feeney reduced West's fine to $300.
 Torre also received a fine stemming from the incident.
 This was believed to be the first incident of an umpire being suspended during a baseball season in decades.

+During a game between the New York Mets and Atlanta Braves at Shea Stadium on May 9, 1984, West ejected two cameramen with SportsChannel after they allowed coach Bobby Valentine and pitcher Mike Torrez of the Mets to watch the replay of a close call that had ended the fourth inning.